We the People

 You have two options:

-1) If you decide not to compete, you can still participate in the non-competitive invitational.
+1) If you decide not to compete, you can still participate in the non-competitive showcase.
 This runs concurrent to the state competition and allows schools to participate without being compared to other classes.
 At the middle school level, the state showcase does not rank students first, second, third, etc., but instead all participants are awarded participatory awards.

 2) If you can’t come to the state competition/showcase, you can still do the program in your classroom.
 Need help setting that up?
 Contact Ryan Suskey at rsuskey@oclre.org or call (614) 485-3506 for assistance.